fredie7/gpt_lab_task/README.md

 <li>Diagnostic agent</li>
 <li>Recommender agent</li>
 <li>Explainer agent</li>
-This collaborative framework enables the assistant to not only provide diagnostic insights but also offer personalized recommendations accompanied by supportive explanations.
+This collaborative framework enables the assistant to not only provide diagnostic insights but also offer personalized recommendations accompanied with supportive explanations.

 ### Tools Used: